-Use of lower than secondary standard class instruments and use of PV reference cells is decreasing; these sensors are not sufficiently stable and not universally applicable with every cell type.
+Use of lower than Spectrally Flat Class A instruments and use of PV reference cells for POA is decreasing; these sensors are not sufficiently stable and not universally applicable with every cell type.
 This is now formally acknowledged in the latest IEC 61724-1 and ASTM 2848 standards.
-Nowadays, it is common to require pyranometers with tested temperature dependence covering all climate zones (-30 to + 50 °C).